slartibaartfast/allocate-token/README.md

 These secrets are referenced in service.yaml and in main.go.

-## Building the service
+### Building the service
 Now that the environment is set up, we can compile our code.
 We will use a Dockerfile that defines a two stage build which fetches the code we need from this repo, builds the executable, and copies it to a smaller alpine image.
 The code in main.go uses the gocql package to create a connection to the database, the trumail verifier package to validate email addresses, and runs a web server with endpoints for working with user data.
 In the below command, replace trota with your repository username, and tag it whatever you like.
-In the Deployment section (spec.template.spec.containers[0].image) of the service.yaml file, enter the name of the image built by running...
+In the Deployment section (spec.template.spec.containers[0].image) of the service.yaml file, enter the name of the image that is built when this is run...
 ```
 docker build -t trota/token-allocator:0.1.0 .
 ```